dcunited001/dcunited001.github.io/_posts/2018-02-10-bruce-lee-enter-the-dragon-scene-analysis.md

   scene is full of symbolism.

 #### bait them into breaking their precious things

+- like their stilted precious lies they've worked so hard to protect, maintain and perpetuate. they will defend these to the end -- if they intend to. but they may allow themselves to be mistaken into a conflict where they plan on getting you to attack these things, instead being drawn into a conflict over the very validity of these things.

 #### grab their eyes with your fearless gaze & never let go